-This article explains how to check at what company your Nameservers are pointed to.
-For an overview about what Nameservers are, view the following article.
+This article describes how to check where your Nameservers are pointed.
+For an overview of what Nameservers are, view the following article.

 Checking where your nameservers are pointed

-A list of DNS servers around the world appear below along with a map.
+A list of DNS servers around the world appears below along with a map.
 If the Nameservers are pointed to the following records, all of your DNS records are hosted at DreamHost.

 If you see multiple red Xs, it means one of two things.

 - You have not configured DNS yet at the company where your domain is registered